freddy-feng/thesis_CompareSurvivalModels/README.md

 # Introduction
 This folder contains the scripts for reproducing the results in my master theis "An empirical comparison of methods for the prediction of survival from many longitudinal covariates".
 The aim of the thesis is to empirically compare statistical methods for predicting the survival outcome using a large number of longitudinal covariates.
 Four methods were compared:
 - pCox-baseline - penalized Cox model using baseline measurements only
 - pCox-landmarking - penalized Cox model using last observations carried forward
 - PRC-LMM - penalized regression calibration (Signorelli et al., 2019, https://onlinelibrary.wiley.com/doi/full/10.1002/sim.9178)
 - MFPCCox - multivariate functional principal component analysis and Cox regression (Li et al., 2019, https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.8334)
+There are various types of scripts in this repo, indicated by their prefixes:
+- `function_`: wrapper functions for model training, evaluation; utility functions for data preparation, processing result.
+- `prepare_data`: preparation of raw data into cleaned data used for model fitting
+- `run_`: running RCV to estimate the predictive performance of each method; result comparisons
+- `IDA_`: exploratory data analysis, to produce some figures and tables presented in the thesis

 # Acknowledgement
 The scripts for MFPCCox was based on the implementation of MFPCCox https://github.com/kan-li/MFPCCox and adapted for application to ADNI data.